 Referrals by GPs are accepted at Liverpool, Birmingham and Oxford.
 However, Great Ormond Street, London requires referrals made via paedriatricians or other hospital consultants.

-The services of the Supra Units are the responsibility of the National Specialist Commissioning Team (NSCT), which is part of the National Health Service (NHS) and is responsible for funding, managing and developing 'specialist services'.
+The services of the Supra Units are the responsibility of the Specialised Services (Highly Specialist Craniofacial Centres.), which is part of the National Health Service (NHS) and is responsible for funding, managing and developing 'specialist services'.
 Please refer to Headlines Information Sheet 6 for more information on the NSCT function and responsibilities.